 \end{thm}

-\begin{thm} Given $N(m_1)$ and $N(m_2)$ bounded nets, it is decidable to check whether $m_1 \sim_{cn} m_2$. \proof By Theorem \ref{oimc=cn}, it is enoguh to check whether there exists an OIMC-bisimulation $\mathfrak{B}$ for the given net $N$ and initial markings $m_{1}, m_{2}$ (with indexed initial markings $k_{01}$ and $k_{02}$).
+\begin{thm} Given $N(m_1)$ and $N(m_2)$ bounded nets, it is decidable to check whether $m_1 \sim_{icn} m_2$. \proof By Theorem \ref{oimc=cn}, it is enough to check whether there exists an OIMC bisimulation $\mathfrak{B}$ for the given net $N$ and initial markings $m_{1}, m_{2}$ (with indexed initial markings $k_{01}$ and $k_{02}$).
 The proof then follows the same steps of Theorem \ref{fc-decidable-bounded}.